MrinalN/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Acknowledgements

+Thanks for checking out my first project as a Web Dev!

+Thanks to Lighthouse Labs for the tools and practice.